HSLdevcom/k5utils/README.md

 ## Prerequisites

-You need to have a directory, which can be bind mounted to the container.
-The directory is used to save and convey authentication credentials (and possibly any other data) into the containerized environment.

-Also `set-k5env.sh` script must reside in the aforementioned directory.
-It is used to authenticate, set up environment, and save credentials for future use.
-You can download the script from either of these repositories:
+The following environment variables should be set inside the container:

+* OS_USERNAME
+* OS_PASSWORD
+* OS_REGION_NAME
+* OS_USER_DOMAIN_NAME
+* OS_PROJECT_NAME
+* OS_PROJECT_ID
+* OS_AUTH_URL
+* OS_VOLUME_API_VERSION
+* OS_IDENTITY_API_VERSION

+If you have the values at hand you can pass them to docker with `--env-file` and `-e`.
+Or you can use an interactive setup script such as:

 * [humppa/k5env-script](https://github.com/humppa/k5env-script)
 * [fujitsuk5/k5env-script](https://github.com/fujitsuk5/k5env-script)

+If you need to convey any data (for example, the setup script) into the container environment, use volumes.

 ## Usage

-Following assumes that you have created a directory `~/.k5` and downloaded the environment script to `~/.k5/set-k5env.sh`.
+Build the image:

+    docker build -t local/k5utils .

-After building the container, run it:
+After building the container, just run it:

-    docker run -ti --rm -v $HOME/.k5:/vol CONTAINER
+    docker run -it --rm --env-file=<os.env> local/k5utils

+It will drop you to the shell.
+If you didn't set the environment variables already you might need to run your setup script now.

-It will first set up the environment and the drop you to the shell.
-The `openstack`, `heat`, `nova`, and `swift` clients are available.
+The `openstack`, `heat`, `nova`, and `swift` clients are available for you.

 ### Uploading an image to K5